challenai/depict/docs/event.md

-# Handle Event
+# Handle Events

-Depict lets you add event handlers to your ShadowElements.
-Event handlers are your own functions that will be triggered in response to mouse interactions like clicking, hovering and so on.
+Depict allows you to add event handlers to your **ShadowElements**.
+These event handlers are custom functions that get triggered by mouse interactions, such as clicking, hovering, and more.

-The other events like keyup, keydown could be listened by plain Javascript or frameworks, and change your graph directly.
+Other events, like `keyup` and `keydown`, can be listened to with plain JavaScript or through frameworks, allowing you to modify your graph directly in response to user input.

 ## Example: Listen to Click